-- 2.43 Only reactive import and reactive export values occurring at times of active export are used in the calculation. - 2.44 This calculation is completed for every half hour and the maximum value from the billing period is applied.
+- 2.42 Only reactive import and reactive export values occurring at times of active export are used in the calculation.
+Where data for two or more MPANs is aggregated for billing purposes the HH consumption values occurring at times of kWh export are summated prior to the calculation above. - 2.43 This calculation is completed for every half hour and the maximum value from the billing period is applied.